BioHack Academy

 (un)Making the Lab (hardware)

-Learn how to deconstruct existing lab hardware and how to make your own lab hardware with open source blueprints!
+Learn how to deconstruct existing lab hardware and how to make your own lab hardware with open source blueprints.
+Work with mycelium and other biomaterials.

 Week 2 & 3